There’s no escaping the fact that at some point in your life, you’re going to leave your job.

 You may have seen something like this before:

-Commonly, employees choose to leave their current position because they feel that the company’s values don’t fit very well with theirs.
+Employees often choose to leave their current position because they feel that the company’s values don’t fit very well with their own.

-For example, a company that very strongly emphasizes that “the customer is the boss”, like in the example above, might not be a great fit for employees who strongly value equality and fairness, or believe that while they have a duty to serve the customer, this duty has limitations.
+For example, a company that very strongly emphasizes that “the customer is always right” might not be a great fit for employees who strongly value equality and fairness.
+Even if you do believe that you have a duty to serve the customer, this duty has limitations.

-An important idea to understand as an employee is that what the company values on paper (i.e., through the company mission statement) does not always align with how the company acts.
+An important thing to understand is that what the company values on paper (i.e., through the company mission statement) doesn't always align with how the company acts.

-When this happens, it’s often a red flag for employees who typically decide to leave that work environment in search of a company that fits more closely with their ideal values.
+When this happens, it’s often a red flag for employees.
+They may decide to leave that work environment in search of a company that fits more closely with their ideal values.

-Perhaps your former employer was facing revenue difficulties, impacting your ability to get a raise in the short-term.
+Maybe your former employer was facing revenue difficulties, impacting your ability to get a raise in the short term.

 These are all valid reasons for leaving a job.

-Most people will undergo a career change five to seven times in their life, which for most people comes out to about every six years.
+Most people will undergo a career change five to seven times in their life.
+For most people, a change of career happens around the six-year mark.